lfilipozzi/3DRenderer/Refactoring.md

 To-do list
 ============
- * Need to change the texture class and constructor to use a QImage instead of a QString and check thath the QImage is not null
  * Use static assimp library instead of shared library
  * Create class to encapsulate the frame buffer object instead of ussing directly opengl function in the scene class.
  * Use shared pointer (or unique_ptr?) and weak pointer to point from player to opengl window and openglwindow to player.
+ * Delete old texture and material classes defined in files opengltexture.* and materialinfo.*, they will be replaced by classes defined in texture.* and material.*)